probablyalexzhu/probablyalexzhu.github.io/content/blog/2a-random-updates/index.md

 ## Content Creation 📹

 Filming the McGill Central Novs vlog was a highly rewarding reawakening of my creative side.
 I’ve done more music production and acquired a saxophone, but during my co-op term in Winter 2024, I plan on dedicating more time to content creation for Waterloo Debate as VP of Marketing.
-A friend and I are gonna go crazy on vlog and short-form content creation, as well as designing a new brand for the club and merch like crew necks + more stickers!
+A friend and I are gonna go crazy on vlog and short-form content creation (including right now on the WUDC trip!), as well as designing a new brand for the club and merch like crew necks + more stickers!

 ![Debate sticker in the style of subway on a friend's laptop](subway.jpg "Debate sticker in the style of subway on a friend's laptop")